 - A. Contractor shall prepare daily Disposal Site Verification Logs and submit them on a weekly basis each Friday to the U.S. Army Corps of Engineers, with copy to the Port. - B. Contractor shall record and maintain Electronic Positioning Data Records (EPDRs).
 These records are to be submitted on a weekly basis each Friday during dredging to the U.S. Army Corp of Engineers, with copy to the Port.
-Such EPDRs shall conform to all requirements in effect at the time of dredging, as set forth by the U.S. Army Corps of Engineers. - Contractor shall maintain strict barge overflow control in accordance with the following requirements. - No material shall be permitted to overflow or spill from the barge, bins or scow during transportation from the dredging site to the disposal site. - Overflow from the barge, bin, or scow is not permitted during mechanical dredging operations. - 3.
+Such EPDRs shall conform to all requirements in effect at the time of dredging, as set forth by the U.S. Army Corps of Engineers.

+- C. Contractor shall maintain strict barge overflow control in accordance with the following requirements. - 1.
+No material shall be permitted to overflow or spill from the barge, bins or scow during transportation from the dredging site to the disposal site. - 2.
+Overflow from the barge, bin, or scow is not permitted during mechanical dredging operations. - 3.
 During hydraulic dredging operations, overflow from barges, bins, or scows shall be limited to a maximum of 15 minutes.
 Adjusting the hydraulic dredging operation may be required to ensure that once overflow commences that it will not exceed the 15-minute allowable duration.
-Overflow at the barge is not permitted for mechanical dredging. - All applicable conditions and regulatory requirements pertaining to in-Bay disposal of dredged material at SF-11 shall be followed - E. All applicable conditions and regulatory requirement pertaining to placement of material at a beneficial reuse site (e.g. Montezuma Wetlands Project) shall be followed. - F. All permit and regulatory requirement costs, excluding costs associated with third party inspections or observations, shall be included in the bid unit price for in-Bay disposal at SF-11, and Montezuma Wetlands Project. - 3.07 DISPOSAL OF SUITABLE (SUAD) DREDGED MATERIALS AT SAN FRANCISCO DEEP OCEAN DISPOSAL SITE (SF-DODS)

-- A. Dredged materials suitable for ocean disposal shall be transported and disposed of in accordance with paragraphs 3.06 and USEPA requirements as detailed within the USACE permit, to the San Francisco Deep Ocean Disposal Site (SF-DODS).
-Contractor shall prepare and submit to the U.S. Army Corps of Engineers, with copy to the Port, complete daily Disposal Site Verification Logs on a weekly basis. - B. All applicable conditions and regulatory requirements including, but not limited to, those noted in 40 CFR 228, as amended July 1999 and July 2000, and the February 1998, SF-DODS Site Management and Monitoring Plan Implementation Manual shall be followed.
-These mandatory conditions and requirements include: acceptable weather conditions for transporting dredged material to the disposal site; barge load limitations; surface discharge zone location and dimensions; minimum distance from the Farallon Islands; minimum positioning system performance requirements; provision for bird and mammal observers; and record keeping and reporting requirements. - C. All permit and regulatory requirement costs, excluding costs associated with third party inspections or observations, shall be included in the bid unit price for ocean disposal.
+Overflow at the barge is not permitted for mechanical dredging. - D. All applicable conditions and regulatory requirements pertaining to in-Bay disposal of dredged material at SF-11 shall be followed. - E. All applicable conditions and regulatory requirement pertaining to placement of material at a beneficial reuse site (e.g. Montezuma Wetlands Project or other regulatory agency approved beneficial reuse site) shall be followed. - F. All permit and regulatory requirement costs, excluding costs associated with third party inspections or observations, shall be included in the bid unit price for in-Bay disposal at SF-11, Montezuma Wetlands Project, or other regulatory agency approved beneficial reuse site. - 3.07 DISPOSAL OF SUITABLE (SUAD) DREDGED MATERIALS AT SAN FRANCISCO DEEP OCEAN DISPOSAL SITE (SF-DODS) - A. Dredged materials suitable for ocean disposal shall be transported and disposed of in accordance with paragraphs 3.06 and USEPA requirements as detailed within the USACE permit, to the San Francisco Deep Ocean Disposal Site (SF-DODS).
+Contractor shall prepare and submit to the U.S. Army Corps of Engineers, with copy to the Port, complete daily Disposal Site Verification Logs on a weekly basis. - B. All applicable conditions and regulatory requirements including, but not limited to, those noted in 40 CFR 220-227, the Marine Protection, Research, and Sanctuaries Act, and SF-DODS Site Management and Monitoring Plan Implementation Manual shall be followed.
+These mandatory conditions and requirements include: acceptable weather conditions for transporting dredged material to the disposal site; barge load limitations; surface discharge zone location and dimensions; minimum distance from the Farallon Islands; minimum positioning system performance requirements; provision for bird and mammal observers; and record keeping and reporting requirements.